Within-Dataset Disclosure Risk for Differential Privacy: Relative Disclosure Risk Indicator

 \end{lemma}

 $k$ is the output dimension of query $q$.
-As noted in Definition \ref{def:laplace} and \ref{def:gaussian}, $\Delta_1 / \epsilon$ is the noise scale of the Laplace distribution, and $\sigma^2$ is the variance of the Gaussian distribution.
-We omit details of the calculation due to space constraints and include them in the associated technical report.
+As noted in Definition \ref{def:laplace} and \ref{def:gaussian}, $\Delta_1 / \epsilon$ is the noise scale of Laplace distribution, and $\sigma^2$ is the variance of Gaussian distribution.
+We omit details of the calculation due to space constraints and include them in the Appendix.

 \mypar{Interpretation of RDR} The value $\lVert q(x) - q(x_{-i}) \rVert_p$ is defined as the \emph{per-instance sensitivity}~\cite{wang2019per} of query $q$ given a fixed $x$ and $x_{-i}$, where $p$ denotes the $\ell_p$ norm.
 Intuitively, per-instance sensitivity signals how \emph{sensitive} a within-dataset individual's record is; if removing an individual's record causes large differences in the query output, then this individual is more \emph{distinguishable} than others and more at risk of being identified.
 When no DP noise is added to the query output (\ie as $\epsilon$ approaches infinity), for both RDR values in Lemma~\ref{lemma:pri_lap} and Lemma~\ref{lemma:pri_gau}, the noise component (\ie $k \Delta_1 / \epsilon$ and $k \sigma^2$) approaches 0 and RDR is reduced to per-instance sensitivity, thus indicating a within-dataset individual's relative disclosure risk if the raw query output was released.
 As $\epsilon$ gets smaller, the noise component becomes larger; this means a within-dataset individual with large per-instance sensitivity will be able to "blend-in" with others if their RDRs become dominated by the noise component.
 On the other end of the spectrum, as $\epsilon$ approaches 0, the RDR of every within-dataset individual will all be infinitely large, thus \emph{no within-dataset individual is at more risk than others} (note that RDR is a relative indicator).
 We now make a few remarks: